 Are you listening to notice when there is a pause in the conversation... so you may speak?
 This is known as "listening to talk," and it is the polar opposite of active listening.
 Active listening necessitates complete concentration in order for you, the listener, to comprehend and successfully respond to what the other person is saying.

 Focus on the current discussion and avoid unnecessary disruptions such as checking your phone, texting, etc. To confirm what you've understood from a conversation is to just....well, confirm.
 After your co-worker has finished talking, you may want to ask "So, what I hear you say is.." or "From what I'm understanding, you need me to..."
 This lets you verify and summarise the information you've heard.

 4. Loss of employee productivity and motivation

-Despite the skills and abilities, employees who are demotivated may sometimes feel unrecognized.
+Despite the skills and abilities, employees who are demotivated may sometimes feel unrecognized which can happen due to the cause of miscommunication at work.
 This often costs an employee to lose productivity, ignoring open lines of contact rather than working towards the advancement of the organization.